jumaanr/cloudengineering/aws/getting_started.md

 - Right-click the `.pem` file → Properties → Security → Advanced.
 - Change the Owner to yourself and give full control.
 - Remove all inherited permissions, including SYSTEM.

+---

+## SSH Troubleshooting Guide

+### 1. There is a connection timeout
+This is a security group issue.
+Look at the services that has been allowed.

+### 2. There is still a connection timeout issue.
+The intermediate, corporate or personal firewall is blocking

+### 3. SSH Does not work on Windows
+- if it says : ssh command not found , you have to use 3rd party tool like putty

+### 4. Connection refused
+Try to restart the service, or instance.

+### 5. Permission denied
+This means either two things:
+- You are using the wrong key or not using a security key.
+Look at the instance configuration and make sure you have assigned the correct key
+- You are using wrong user.
+Makesure you are using ec2-user.
+Check the ssh command

+### 6. Nothing working
+Spin-up a new instance

+### 7. Could connect yesterday , but not today
+Public IP address is changed